terrariumctl

 --oidc-client | client ID | yes when --idp=oidc; no otherwise | none | Sets the external OIDC client ID used by Cockpit's oauth2-proxy, LXD, and published-route auth. |

---oidc-secret | client secret | yes when --idp=oidc; no otherwise | none | Sets the external OIDC client secret used by Cockpit's oauth2-proxy, LXD, and published-route auth. |
+--oidc-secret | client secret | yes when --idp=oidc and --oidc-secret-file is omitted; no otherwise | none | Sets the external OIDC client secret used by Cockpit's oauth2-proxy, LXD, and published-route auth.
+Prefer --oidc-secret-file for automation. |

 --auth-domain | domain | no | auth.<domain> when --domain is set and self-hosted ZITADEL is enabled, otherwise auth.<dashed-public-ip>.traefik.me | Overrides the ZITADEL auth domain. |